 The exact cause is unknown.It is thought to be a genetic predisposition, T- cell mediated autoimmune reaction.
 Alopecia patients have a positive family history.

-A patient of alopecia areata complains of itching and pain over bald area that suggests involvement of peripheral nervous system.
+A patient with alopecia areata complaints of itching and pain over a bald area that suggests the involvement of peripheral nervous system.